 What does equitable distribution mean?

 So, you’re going through a divorce, and one of the big concerns on your mind is how your shared assets and debts will be divided.
 That’s where equitable distribution comes into play.
-It’s the legal principle that aims to divide everything fairly and justly between you and your soon-to-be ex-spouse.
+It’s the legal principle that aims to divide everything “equitably” between you and your soon-to-be ex-spouse.
+Now, you might be thinking, what does “equitable” really mean?
+Well, it’s all about fairness rather than a strict 50/50 split.
+It also depends on state law.
+Courts may take into account the unique circumstances of your marriage and the contributions both of you have made financially and non-financially.

 How does a prenup come into play in an equitable distribution state?

-Clarity and Peace of Mind
+Clarity and peace of mind

 With a prenup, you can bring clarity and peace of mind to your financial future.
 It helps avoid potential conflicts and uncertainties by clearly stating each person’s rights and responsibilities when it comes to dividing property, assets, and debts.
 No more second-guessing or surprises down the road.

 Prenuptial agreements allow you to personalize how your marital property gets divvied up.
 You can have a say in how certain assets or debts are allocated.
-Maybe you have a sentimental attachment to that vintage car or want to ensure a fair distribution of your business assets.
+Maybe you have a sentimental attachment to that vintage car or want to ensure a fair distribution of your business interests.
 A prenup lets you customize it according to your unique situation and priorities, and not have to rely on the default (equitable distribution) laws of your state.

-Terms to understand in equitable distribution states
+Terminology to understand in equitable distribution states

 Below is a breakdown of some of the key terms you should understand if you are living in an equitable distribution state:

-When something is categorized as marital property, it means that it is subject to being split up in the divorce.
+- Marital Property: When something is categorized as marital property, it means that it is subject to being split up in the divorce.
 When you write in your prenup that something should be considered “marital property” you are essentially saying “I give the court the ability to divide my property according to the state’s equitable distribution rules.”

-While most states follow equitable distribution, a few stick to the concept of community property.
+- Community Property: While most states follow equitable distribution, a few stick to the concept of community property.
 Community property means that everything acquired during the marriage is considered equally owned by both of you, and it should be divided equally if you get a divorce.
-That means 50/50 with few exceptions.
+That means 50/50 with a few exceptions.
 Remember, this is different from equitable distribution because it’s usually split 50/50 without many other considerations.
 On the other hand, equitable distribution considers the situation as a whole to split up the property.

-When deciding how to divide everything, the court takes various factors into consideration.
+- Distribution Factors: When deciding how to divide everything, the court takes various factors into consideration.
 Each state lays out its own set of factors to look at when making this determination.
 The factors that are used in Illinois may be completely different than another state.
 Typically, states require courts to look at things like how long you’ve been married, the money each of you contributed, your future needs, your ability to earn money, your health, and other important details.

 Nicole Sheehey is the Head of Legal Content at HelloPrenup, and an Illinois licensed attorney.
 She has a wealth of knowledge and experience when it comes to prenuptial agreements.
 Nicole has Juris Doctor from John Marshall Law School.
 She has a deep understanding of the legal and financial implications of prenuptial agreements, and enjoys writing and collaborating with other attorneys on the nuances of the law.
 Nicole is passionate about helping couples locate the information they need when it comes to prenuptial agreements.
 You can reach Nicole here: Nicole@Helloprenup.com